selinajcheng/Research/progress.md

         - [ ] Record answers
         - [ ] Record reaction time
         - [ ] Output `.json` files (for ourselves)
-    - [ ] Check wireframe to ensure nothing's missing
+    - [ ] Check wireframe to ensure nothing big's missing
-- [ ] Ask Anne about the "baseline" Yoav was referring to
+    - [ ] Deploy the app online so we can test it
+    - [ ] Test that selections are well-recorded
+    - [ ] Change the configuration of the task so that there are the same number of triplets tested for each target/object

-## Next
+## Next on the queue
+- [ ] Write research statement draft
+- [ ] Write CV
+- [ ] Send to Anne
+- [ ] Send Yoav a considerate request on Friday, also mentioning the app's ready
+- [ ] Analyze/think about results
+- [ ] Calculate the random baseline for each target/object (since each object has a different number of triplets and each scene in the triplet may have a different number of choices)
+    - You'll want to give the model the necessary data (how many choices per scene) and ask it to calculate the baseline and a formula.
+- [ ] Debug InternLM script
+    - [ ] Change to `num_gpu=1`
+    - [ ] Some debugging
 - [ ] Compute results for more VLMs
     - [ ] Look to papers for which should be next
     - [ ] Ask AI what should be next
     - [ ] Ask Anne which ones would be good
-- [ ] Hope for some interesting insight
+    - Hope for some interesting insight
-- [ ] Automate labeling POV renders (using coordinates)
-- [ ] Randomize labeling POV renders (to reduce bias of choosing certain numbers)
+- [ ] Automate and randomize (to reduce bias of choosing certain numbers) labeling POV renders (using coordinates or something equally intuitive)
-- [ ] Learn more thoroughly how to make figures (from Claude?)
+- [ ] Learn more thoroughly how to make better figures (from Claude?) and explore different styles, especially for research

 ### *Backburner*
 - [ ] Test omitting the sentence that makes it clear that the first-person POVs can overlap, and therefore, the same numbers represent the same location and unique numbers represent different locations